lostintangent/gistpad/README.md

 GitHub Gists already allows you to star other user's gists, and when you do that, those will appear in the `Gists` tree, underneath a `Starred Gists` node.
 However, if you want to follow a GitHub user, and easily browse all of their current and future gists (without having to star each one!), you can run the `GistPad: Follow User` command and specify their GitHub user name.
 Once you've done that, you'll see a new node in the `Gists` tree which displays all of their public gists, and allows you to open/fork/clone/star them just like any other gist.

 <img width="252" src="https://user-images.githubusercontent.com/116461/69890797-c03e1800-12ef-11ea-85be-7d6fe2c8c7ef.png" />

+## Exporting to Repositories

+At some point, your code/notes might outgrow the feature set offered by Gists (e.g. when you want to start collaborating on the content with other developers).
+In that event, you can simply right-click the gist, and select the `Export to Repository` command in order to create a new GitHub repository, that contains the content of your gist.
+The created repo will be public or private, depending on the public/private state of the exported gist.

+> In order for this command to work, the token you authenticate with needs to also have the `repo` scope in order to work (in addition to the `gist` scope).

 ## Showcase